abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 ## Preprocessing the image

 To make the model training significantly easier, I need to separate each image into individual characters.
-In other words, instead of having to process a single picture containing five letters, I want to be able to process each letter individually.
+In other words, instead of having to process a single picture containing five letters, I want the model to only need to process each character individually.

-Separating each character is trivial.
-Since the characters have no overlap in the X-axis, then all I had to do was to project the pixels to the X-axis, and locate where there are changes in the pixel's color.
+Separating each character is trivial since the characters have no overlap in the X-axis.
+All I had to do was to project the pixels to the X-axis, and locate where there are changes in the pixel's color.
 For example, given this image ...

 ![Captcha image](/img/dnn-captcha/captcha-dl-03.png)